CloudLabsAI-Azure/PowerApps-in-a-day/03_Power Apps_Model_driven_App.md

 created using a visual designer using drag and drop to compose the flow and establish any branching conditions (different paths in the business process) that must be handled.

-For more details on Model-driven apps and the differences between Canvas apps and Model-driven apps, see the product announcement at this URL (https://powerapps.microsoft.com/blog/powerapps-spring-announce/).
+For more details on Model-driven apps and the differences between Canvas apps and Model-driven apps, you can see the product announcement here: `https://powerapps.microsoft.com/blog/powerapps-spring-announce/`